stleerh/documents/blogs/packet_drops/packets_drop.md

 ### Traffic flows
 The table view shows the number of `bytes` and `packets` sent in green and the related numbers dropped in red.
-On top of that, you can get details about the drop in the side panel that will bring you to the proper documentation.
+Additionally, you can get details about the drop in the side panel that brings you to the proper documentation.

 ![drop table](./images/drop_table.png)

 ### Topology
-Last but not least, the topology view display edges containing drops in red.
+Last but not least, the topology view displays edges containing drops in red.
 That's useful especially when digging on a specific drop reason between two resources.

 ![drop topology](./images/drop_topology.png)